anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 ### 8.2.4 Multi-Cloud Interactions Model
 <a name="8.2.4.1"></a>
 ### 8.2.4.1 Introduction
-To realise a federated cloud requires definition and agreement of set of APIs.
+To realise a federated cloud requires the definition and agreement on a set of APIs.
 These APIs should allow each of the parties to interact cooperatively and need to cover the management layer: business management and service operations interactions; as well as the data plane, customer and user, transactions and conversational interfaces.

-As outlined in "Figure 8-3 - Conceptual Architecture of a Telco Operator Platform" above the exposure point for the Management Interactions is the "Cloud Service Broker" and the "Cloud Service Broker".
-The set of interactions that these interface points need to provide are defined by the "Multii-Cloud Interaction Model".
+As outlined in "Figure 8-3 - Conceptual Architecture of a Telco Operator Platform" above the exposure point for the Management Interactions is the "Cloud Service Broker" and the "Cloud Resource Broker".
+The set of interactions that these interface points need to provide are defined by the "Multi-Cloud Interaction Model".
 This provides a taxonomy for the interactions and is illustrated below:

 <p align="center"><img src="../figures/rm-chap8-multi-cloud-interactions-02.png" alt="Multi-Cloud Interactions Model"></p>
 <p align="center"><b>Figure 8-4:</b> Multi-Cloud Interactions Model</p>